-Higher education websites should offer a cohesive experience.
+UX Design for Higher education should offer a cohesive experience.
 Users should recognize an institution’s branding elements on every page, post, or video.
 Prospective students apply to an average of 7-10 colleges, which means they are likely browsing and researching more institutions in addition to the 7-10.
 Higher ed marketers need to differentiate their website from their competition and ensure that their website provides a cohesive experience.

 Simplify Your Forms

 Many higher education websites offer information packages to prospective students who fill out a request form.
 These forms tell higher ed marketers a lot about a particular user.
 While this information gives marketers insights, it can also defer users if the process to fill out the form is not optimized for user experience.